Vijayan Nair: Professional recognition

 Vijay served as President of the International Statistical Institute from 2013 to 2015 and President of the International Society for Business and Industrial Statistics during 2011–2013.
 He has been elected as Fellow of American Statistical Association, Institute of Mathematical Statistics, American Society for Quality and American Association for the Advancement of Science.
 He was co-editor-in-chief of the International Statistical Review from 2010 to 2015 and 1994 to 1998.
 He was also editor of Technometrics from 1990 to 1992.
 He was the Gosset Lecturer at the World Statistics Congress in Marrakech in 2017, the Deming Lecturer at the Joint Statistical Meetings in 2013, the Isabel Loutit Lecturer at the Statistical Society of Canada Meetings in 2008, and the Youden Memorial Lecturer at the Fall Technical Conference in 2007.
 Vijay served as Chair of the Board of Trustees of the National Institute of Statistical Sciences from 2004 to 2008.
 The conference "From Industrial Statistics to Data Science" was held during October 1–3, 2015 in Ann Arbor to recognize his contributions.
+He was one of five 2023 recipients of the American Statistical Association Founders Award for distinguished service to the association.